Dejan Vuk Stanković: Personal life

-During his tenure at the Faculty of Teacher Education, he has been accused of alleged sexual harassment from female students and of unprofessionalism.
+During his tenure at the Faculty of Teacher Education, he was accused by female students of sexual harassment and unprofessionalism.
 According to the Ministry of Internal Affairs, no sexual harassment complaints were filed against Stanković.
 Shortly before he became a government minister, he filed a criminal complaint against anonymous individuals who accused him of sexual harassment.

 In May 2025, a group of professors of University of Belgrade accused Stanković of autoplagiarism and filed an official report against him.
 The report was dismissed in July.
+However, in December, it was announced that the Ethical Committee of the Faculty of Teacher Education would review the accusations.